TritonDataCenter/manatee/docs/user-guide.md

 information on HA PostgreSQL, look [here](http://www.postgresql.org/docs/9.2/static/high-availability.html).

-You can also download a sample [Manatee](http://todo) vmware appliance with Manatee already setup.

-Additionally there are [screen casts](http://todo) that walks you through the various setup and administration processes.

 ## What is Manatee?
 Manatee is an automated failover, fault monitoring and leader-election system built for managing a set of replicated PG servers.
 It is written completely in